Cheap Cryptocurrency: Five Coins You Can Add to Your Wallet Today

 When the EOS coin first came out, it was touted as a big threat to Ethereum.
 As the native crypto on the EOS.IO blockchain, it is hugely scalable.
 There are currently more than 100 decentralized apps on its network.
 And there are thousands who use and rely on it every day.
 While it didn’t quite kill off Ethereum, it has found a healthy niche right alongside it.

 One of the most compelling elements of EOS is its ability to process 1 million fee-less transactions per second.
 The company has also scored some high-profile partnerships, including the likes of Google.
-That alone is almost sure to keep EOS rising along with other cheap cryptocurrency coins.
+That alone is almost sure to keep EOS rising along with other cheap cryptocurrency tokens.

 A Cheaper Entry Point